One of the top sites to visit on a day trip from Cusco is the Vinicunca Rainbow Mountain, a natural wonder that was

 On a completely clear day, would I have been able to enjoy the view of the Ausangate Glacier at 6375m (20,915 ft) from up here.

-But Unfurtuently so wasn´t I that lucky, so I could only enjoy the view of the stunning Rainbow Mountain, and a few groups of Alpacas wondering by nearby.
+But Unfurtuently so wasn´t I that lucky, so I could only enjoy the view of the stunning Rainbow Mountain and a few groups of Alpacas wandering by nearby.

 Why Is The Rainbow Mountain, so colour full?

 The reason we see the different colours is largely due to weathering, mineralogy and different environmental conditions over millions and millions of years, formed layers.
 Of one another, creating the colourful patterns, the different colours are different minerals;

 Green = Copper, Red = Iron, Yellow = Sulfur, and the brownish = sandstone.